JorgeCupi/LINQ_AzureFunctions/README.md

 # Using LINQ in Azure Functions
-This is a short tutorial on how to use LINQ properly in Azure Functions
+This is a short tutorial on how to use LINQ properly in Azure Functions.
+If you want to skip the explanation part of the repo and just look at the code then all the examples are in the /code folder.

 > LEARN MORE.
 If you are not familiar with Azure Functions I recommend you read the <a href="https://docs.microsoft.com/en-us/azure/azure-functions/">official documentation here</a>.
 There are amazing samples and guides to start from zero.
 You will also need an Azure account.
 If you do not have one, you can <a href="https://azure.microsoft.com/en-us/free/?v=17.39a">start for free here</a>.